OI-wiki/i18n/docs/ds/binary-heap.md

 But if deleted directly, there will be two heaps, which is difficult to handle.

-So consider the reverse process of the insertion operation, try to move the root to the last node, and then delete it directly.
+So consider the reverse process of the insertion operation.
+That is, try to move the root to the last node, and then delete it directly.

 However, it is difficult to do in practice.
 The method we usually use is to directly swap the root node with the last node.